FREE Video Sample

 You don’t acquire these kinds of skills through dry textbook examples.
 The best way to do it is by watching experienced developers as they apply 00 principles to real-world problems.
 Which is great if you have the opportunity to work with master programmers.
 But what if you don’t?

 I'd like to help.

 My name is Avdi Grimm.
 I’ve been studying and applying Object-Oriented thinking to software for twenty years, and I’ve been using Ruby for fifteen.
 I’ve worked or consulted on dozens of Ruby and Rails projects, from tiny to humongous.
 I'm a Ruby Hero Award recipient, and a co-teacher of Sandi Metz's Practical Object-Oriented Design in Ruby course.
 And in my books and videos, I’ve helped thousands of programmers level up their software design skills.

-Over my years as Head Chef for the RubyTapas screencast series, I've built up a library of demonstrations of effective Object-Oriented design techniques.
+Over my years creating the RubyTapas screencast series, I've built up a library of demonstrations of effective Object-Oriented design techniques.
 They're derived from the real-world experiences of myself and others.
 I've distilled these lessons down to their essentials in order to present them in short, ultra-focused videos.

 I thought about simply packaging these videos alone as a course and selling them.
 But it takes more than just demonstrations to learn to internalize the Object-Oriented mindset.
 I want to give you something more.

 (Yes, it's a mouthful.)

 This is a eight-week course that will teach you to apply the Object-Oriented perspective by example, in the context of Rails and Ruby applications.
 You'll learn in three distinct ways: